 4. STORE BOUGHT CURRY PASTE: Please do not use this recipe using store bought curry paste, it is not intended for that purpose.
 If using store bought, it needs to be doctored to make it as good as possible, and I haven't done that for a straight red curry recipe yet.

 5. General recipe notes: Thai red curry sauce doesn't look completely smooth, it looks a bit split because of the oil and that's the way it is supposed to be.
-But it tastes completely smooth.

 There are no hard and fast rules about what goes into a Thai Red Curry.
 You'll find Thai eggplant in curries at very authentic Thai restaurants but to be honest, I am not a huge fan of them - they are like tiny eggplants and kind of hard (also not easy to find in shops).
-However, here in Australia, I'd say that the two most common vegetables I've noticed are pumpkin and green beans or snake beans.
+Here in Australia, I'd say that the two most common vegetables I've noticed are pumpkin and green beans or snake beans.
 While pumpkin may not sound "Thai", don't dismiss it, it is spectacular in red curry for both the texture, the sweetness and also because it soaks up the sauce.

 Also, you will notice that homemade Thai Red Curry is not a brilliant red like when it's made with paste from a jar.
 Store bought quite often uses food colouring or spices to add colour (like paprika).